hong-nvidia/usd-keyframe-generation/README.md

 stage.SetMetadata('upAxis', 'Y')
 ```

-We then define a cube as the target of animation
+We then define a cube as the target of animation:

 ```
 target_prim_path = '/World/Cube'